WohlSoft/Moondust-Devkit-Help/EditorUI/Tools.md

 # Toolboxes, Toolbars, Panels

-Interface of the editor has a draggable and sizable toolboxes and toolbars.
+Editor's interface has draggable and sizable toolboxes and toolbars.
 You can drag and drop any toolboxes and toolbars wherever you like.

 *Toolbars*